LutzGue/songblueprint/README.md

         V
             357
 ```
-You can also save yourself paperwork and use variables in curly brackets to replace the text directly, as shown in this example:
+You can also save yourself typing effort and use variables in curly brackets instead to replace the text directly, as shown in this example:
 ```
 interval_3k
     35,10